The Chattanooga Choo Choo today is a living historical railroad

 grounds and learning about its history.
 There are not many other such

 attractions to be found around the country.
-To learn more about the Chattanooga Choo Choo please click here to visit their website, which provides a wealth of information about the complex.
+To visit the Choo Choo's official website please click here.